TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 3. Get your awesome Elite teamspeak badge, congratulations!
 4. Stay in Vindicator or switch to Kronos.
 The elite skills are very similar and the switch should be quick.

-After training Elite skills please train specialisation and marauders to 5.
+After training Elite skills please train gun specialisation and marauders to 5.
 These still make a big difference on your DPS output.
 Especially on a Paladin.

 ## Still not sure?